 Making a practice of sitting still for five minutes and enjoying a cup of your favourite herbal drink – such as Night Time and Night Time Berry tea – will help make those things a ritual and become part of your evening positivity, easing the mind into sleep mode.

 Many indulge in milky drinks before bed, but these can be charged with sugar or caffeine which can disturb our sleep.
 Alternatively, herbs such as lavender and chamomile have been used for centuries to calm, relieve stress and improve sleep.

 Ashwaganda is a powerful adaptogen that has been growing in popularity recently.
 Adaptogens relieve stress by controlling the release of stress hormones from the adrenal glands.

 Want to know other natural ways to help yourself sleep?
-Our team of herbalists have written some tips for you.
+Our team of herbalists have written How to sleep better at night, naturally.

 In the winter months, we can become more susceptible to heavier emotions and thoughts.
 But rather than dismiss this, try to feel and observe the wave of emotion.
 Sit with it.
 Take a moment to feel and acknowledge what you’re thinking and experiencing.
 Take long, deep breaths as you do this.
 Simply be, let yourself observe you, follow your thoughts and memories and see how that causes a shift in your emotions.

 Everyday, take a few minutes to think about things that have really brightened your mood.
 Perhaps it’s the person who pronounced your name oddly when they gave you your coffee, the beautiful crisp winter air or meeting a friend for lunch.
 During more difficult times, this practice will allow you to find solace in those moments.